 The Work of Professional School Counselors in Missouri

 Professional school counselors spend 100 percent of their time working in the program assisting all students to complete a college and career ready curriculum that prepares them for their successful transition to post-secondary education or the world of work.
-This is accomplished through the full implementation of a comprehensive, K-12 guidance and counseling program providing all students with developmental and preventative activities and services delivered through the four interrelated program components of guidance curriculum, individual student planning, responsive services, and system support.
+This is accomplished through the full implementation of a comprehensive, K-12 school counseling program providing all students with developmental and preventative activities and services delivered through the four interrelated program components of counseling curriculum, individual student planning, responsive services, and system support.

 The Preparation of Professional School Counselors in Missouri